Cmurdo1/invoice-generator/README.md

 cp .env.example .env
 ```

-4. Configure your Supabase project:
+4. Configure your services:

+   **Supabase Setup:**
    - Create a new project at [supabase.com](https://supabase.com)
    - Copy your project URL and anon key to `.env`
-   - Run the SQL migration in `supabase/migrations/001_initial_schema.sql`
+   - Run the SQL migrations in the Supabase SQL editor:
+     - `supabase/migrations/20250701235308_calm_coast.sql`
+     - `supabase/migrations/20250702000000_add_stripe_tables.sql`

+   **Stripe Setup:**
+   - Create a Stripe account at [stripe.com](https://stripe.com)
+   - Get your publishable and secret keys from the Stripe dashboard
+   - Create subscription products and copy the price IDs
+   - Add all Stripe configuration to `.env`

 5. Start the development server:
 ```bash